Guides

 2. Lateral Thinking

-Latitude is going to be an important factor in the decision-making process, as your geographical placement will affect the feasibility of a solar panel installation; the size of your array; available daylight; and ultimately the money you will have to invest.
+Latitude is going to be an important factor in the decision-making process, as your geographical placement will affect the feasibility of a solar panel installation.
+The size of your array.

 A home in Texas will reap more benefit from such an investment than a home in northern Alaska, where summer takes forever to arrive and is gone before you know it, and despite the 23 hours of sunlight.